-If the ligaments get injured or the muscles go off line, the vertebrae can move too much, leading to too much motion between them, or an unstable spine.
+If the ligaments get injured or the muscles go off line, the vertebrae can move too much, leading to too much motion between them, or an unstable spine (1).
 This is a big deal, as unstable vertebrae can cause pain by placing excessive wear and tear on the spine joints (facets) or disc, and can irritate or pinch the spinal nerves leading to nerve pain or sciatica.
 In fact, sometimes the spine looks fine on MRI when the real culprit is instability.Learn about Regenexx procedures for neck conditions.

 In order to replicate the conditions under which there is too much movement in the spine vertebrae, an x-ray can be taken when the patient moves.
 This is called a flexion-extension x-ray.
 For the low back, the patient is asked to bend forward and then backwards while x-ray images are taken in both positions.
 For the neck, the patient looks down and then up.